c3lang/c3-web/docs/faq/index.md

 `c3c compile main.c3 --target windows-x64`

 *This requires the MSVC SDK components, which c3c automatically downloads and configures, including the Windows SDK files needed to enable cross-compilation to Windows.*

+## Changes from C

+**Q:** Why does C3 have zero initialization for local variables?

+**A:** There are several reasons:

+- In the "zero-is-initialization" paradigm, zeroing variables, in particular structs, is very common.
+By offering zero initialization by default this **avoids a whole class of vulnerabilities**.
+- Another alternative that was considered for C3 was mandatory initialization, but this adds a lot of extra boilerplate.
+- C3 also offers a way to opt out of zero-initialization, so the change comes at no performance loss.

+**Q:** Why is the `const` qualifier removed?

+**A:** "const correctness" requires littering const across the code base.
+Although const is useful, it provides weaker guarantees than it appears.

+**Q:** Why was the 0777 octal format removed?

+**A:** C's octal syntax looks too much like base 10 with leading zeros prepended (and is sometimes used outside of C to represent fixed-width base 10 numbers).
+Removing such ambiguous octal syntax prevents a common source of subtle numerical errors in C.

+**Q:** Why is `goto` gone?

+**A:** It is very difficult to make goto work well with `defer` and implicit unwrapping of optional results.
+It is not just making the compiler harder to write, but the code is harder to understand as well.
+The replacements together with `defer` cover many if not all usages of `goto` in regular code.